 At The Gilbert Law Group®, our innovative nature makes us the ideal firm to tackle big legal questions surrounding technological advances.
-We have always been a technology-forward law firm.
 We pioneered the practice of having an in-house engineering team to support our product liability claims, and we’ve premiered groundbreaking technology in courts to help the judge and jury better understand our arguments.
 With an experienced, technical team and extensive resources on our side, we are capable of handling difficult claims like self-driving car accidents.

 Though true “self-driving” cars are a long way off, vehicle manufacturers and tech firms are teaming up to create vehicles that offer some autonomous capabilities.
 More than 50 companies have stated their intentions to create such a vehicle.
 Some of the most prominent companies and carmakers involved are:

 In most car accidents, one can safely assume no autopilot or other self-driving technology was involved.
-However, as companies are able to train their software to handle more complex situations and manufacture semi-autonomous cars at higher rates, pedestrians, bicyclists, and other drivers will be at an increased risk of getting into an accident with one of these vehicles.
+However, as companies train software to handle more complex situations and manufacture semi-autonomous cars at higher rates, pedestrians, bicyclists, and other drivers will be at an increased risk of getting into an accident with one of these vehicles.

 Because self-driving car technology is so new, there are hardly any laws surrounding the testing and performance of such vehicles.
 That means the first legal cases that address accident liability and victims’ rights will raise tough questions our courts have not had to consider before.
 Given the amount of money car manufacturers and technology firms have put into creating these vehicles, you can be assured they will also have elite legal teams to defend their interests.
-Having the right attorney on your side could play an important factor in your success.
+Having the right attorney on your side could be a key factor in your success.